kmeze/psite-optimizer/README.md

 ### Submitting changes

-1. Fork this repository and make desired changes
+1. Fork this repository and make desired changes.
 2. Commit changes to your fork.
 Please always write a clear log message for your commits.
 2. Open a new GitHub Pull Request.
 3. Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if